-- 4 Close the system.
-See "Closing the System." - 5 Reconnect your system and peripherals to their electrical outlets, and turn on the system.
+11 Reconnect your system and peripherals to their electrical outlets, and turn on the system.

-The existing passwords are not disabled (erased) until the system boots with the password jumper plug in the disabled position.
+The existing passwords are not disabled (erased) until the system boots with the password jumper plug removed.
 However, before you assign a new system and/or setup password, you must reset the jumper plug to the enabled position.